saltstack/salt/doc/topics/tutorials/pillar.rst

-Pillar files are sls files, just like states, but unlike states they do not need to define `formulas`, the data can be arbitrary, this example for instance sets up user data with a uid:
+Pillar files are sls files, just like states, but unlike states they do not need to define `formulas`, the data can be arbitrary, this example for instance sets up user data with a UID:

 `/srv/pillar/users/init.sls`